Camp David: Practice golf facility

 To be able to play his favorite sport, President Eisenhower had golf course architect Robert Trent Jones design a practice golf facility at Camp David.
 Around 1954, Jones built one golf hole—a par 3—with four different tees; Eisenhower added a 250 yard driving range near the helicopter landing zone.

+Jones modeled the green on those at two of Eisenhower's favorite courses, Augusta National and Burning Tree.

 Security incidents

 Aviation chart showing restricted airspace in the Washington DC area.
 Camp David is the light circle to the north.

 On July 2, 2011, an F-15 intercepted a civilian aircraft approximately 10 km from Camp David, when President Obama was in the residence.
 The two-seater, which was out of radio communication, was escorted to nearby Hagerstown, Maryland, without incident.

-On July 10, 2011, an F-15 intercepted another small plane near Camp David when Obama was again in the residence; a total of three were intercepted that weekend.
+On July 10, 2011, an F-15 intercepted another small plane near Camp David when Obama was again in the residence; a total of three planes were intercepted that weekend.